-Course Title Art, Cr raft and Design Examination Board AQA Contact Name Ms N S Stone Qualification GCSE
+Course Title Art, Craft and Design Examination Board AQA Contact Name Mrs J Godfrey Qualification GCSE

-GCSE Art, Craft and Design provides students with a wide range of creative, exciting and stimulating artistic opportunities to explore their interests in ways that are both personally relevant and developmental in nature.
+GCSE Art, Craft and Design provides students with a wide range of creative, exciting and stimulating artistic opportunities and explores their interests in ways that are both personally relevant and developmental in nature.

 This two-unit specification enables students to develop their ability to actively engage in the processes of Art, Craft and Design.
-Students build creative skills through learning and doing, to develop imaginative and intuitive ways of working and develop knowledge and understanding of media, materials and technologies in historical and contemporary contexts, societies and cultures.
+Students build creative skills through learning and doing, developing imaginative and intuitive ways of working along the way.
+Knowledge and understanding of media, materials and technologies in historical and contemporary contexts, societies and cultures are also explored.